-Some things that you should avoid doing or bringing into the country are any Nazi symbols, weapons, drug-related items.
+Some things that you should avoid doing or bringing into the country are any Nazi symbols, weapons, and drug-related items.
 It is also not advised to walk around at night alone in big cities.

 Is the food in Germany cheap?

 Food in Germany can be cheap or expensive, depending on what you order.
 If you want to save money you can eat at a fast-food restaurant, your meal will likely be less than 10 EUR.
 However, if you go to a sit-down restaurant, you could spend upwards of 30 EUR per person.

 Is it safe to visit Germany?

 Among European countries, Germany is considered to be one of the safest to visit.
 However, just like any other destination, it is always important to use common sense and be aware of your surroundings.

 How should I prepare for a trip to Germany?

 To best prepare for your trip to Germany, it is important to do some research on the places you plan to visit.
 Make sure to read up on the history and culture of the areas you will be traveling to, as this will help you better understand the people and their traditions.